Brew Method

 Who Should Choose It?

 Choose espresso if you want a concentrated coffee method with a high ceiling.
-It is the best brewing method for cappuccinos, lattes, flat whites, cortados, macchiatos, Americanos, and other espresso-based drinks.
-It also makes sense if you enjoy precision, small adjustments, and the process of dialing in a shot.
+It is the conventional base for cappuccinos, lattes, flat whites, cortados, macchiatos, Americanos and many other cafe drinks.
+It also makes sense if you enjoy precision, small adjustments and the process of dialing in a shot.

 Espresso is less suitable if you want a simple, inexpensive, forgiving brewer.
 A basic espresso setup still needs a capable grinder, fresh coffee, a stable machine, and consistent technique.
 If you want strong coffee without the full espresso workflow, moka pot, AeroPress, pod coffee, or a portable espresso maker may be a better fit.